 10. Sexual Harassment and Sexual Violence Training.

 The Johns Hopkins University and Carey Business School have a longstanding commitment to addressing the issues of sexual violence and sexual harassment.
 It is our mission to provide a safe and supportive campus environment.
 Over the past few months, the university has worked to update policies on sexual violence and sexual harassment, and has developed new initiatives for sexual violence prevention and response.
 One of these initiatives is a mandatory sexual harassment and sexual violence prevention training session for all students, faculty, and staff.
-Please visit this page to complete the mandatory training.
+New Title IX mandatory training will be available by end of August, 2016.
+All students will be notified and required to complete.
 All current students, fall 2015 and after, are required to complete the training.

 11. Summer Intensive program

 The Summer Intensive Program runs concurrently on the Baltimore and Washington, DC campuses.

 Students attend Summer Intensive on the campus where they will complete their academic coursework and are automatically registered for Summer Intensive.

 |August 13, 2016||All part-time program students, all dual/joint degree programs (including MPH and MICA students), more information here|